Updated May 2025

 Where to Stay in Lisbon

-My travel buddy and I rented an apartment in the Alcântara neighborhood as we had a mutual friend renting out his place.
+On my first trip to Lisbon, my friend and I rented an apartment in the Alcântara neighborhood as we had a mutual friend renting out his place.
 I loved this area because it was a bit quieter and felt like more of a local vibe, but we did always have to catch Ubers into the center of town.

-Verride Palacio Santa Catarina
+- Verride Palacio Santa Catarina

-Corpo Santo Lisbon Historical Hotel
+- Corpo Santo Lisbon Historical Hotel

-Raw Culture Arts & Lofts Bairro Alto
+- Raw Culture Arts & Lofts Bairro Alto

 Getting Around Lisbon

-- If you’d rather take public transport, buy a VivaViagem card which is reusable (and offers discounted fares as well as single fare tickets).
+- Public Transport: If you’d rather take public transport, buy a VivaViagem card which is reusable (and offers discounted fares as well as single fare tickets).
 It is eligible for use on trains, buses, trams and the metro.

-1. Spend a day in Belem
+1. Spend a Day in Belem

 If either of those sites are on your list, visit them first and early in the morning (ie. 30 minutes to an hour before opening time to be first in line) otherwise you could be standing in line for hours.